Y0Coss/docs-fork/pages/account_and_service_management/startup-program/06-available-products/guide.en-gb.md

 To find out which solution are eligible for your Startup Program credits, it is important to consult the eligible solutions table provided by OVHcloud.
 Credits are primarily intended for server infrastructure solutions such as:

-- **Public Cloud**: A cloud ecosystem of standard solutions to accelerate your business.
+- **Public Cloud**: A Cloud ecosystem of standard solutions to accelerate your business.
 - **Private Cloud**: Leverage VMware virtualization on dedicated, managed infrastructures to save time and gain agility with OVHcloud’s Managed VMware vSphere solutions.

 Here is a summary of eligible solutions: